Signed in as:

 Our dementia care programs help better serve our local elders by infusing creativity into their care system.
 In a time when we deny aging and isolate our elders, we hope to improve well-being through creativity and connection.

-Be sure to check our events calendar for upcoming classes.
-All Dementia Care Classes are free and take place at the Sublette Senior Center.
+Here and Now takes place every 3rd Wednesday.
+All Dementia Care Classes are free and are located at the Sublette Senior Center.